Fire Earth

 Ice and Snow

-Humans are in a great hurry to cancel their life insurance policy with nature, melting ice and snow.
-Mountain snow and glaciers are melting in the spring resulting in water scarcity during the hotter summer months when water is most needed.
+Humans are in a great hurry to cancel their life insurance policy with nature, melting the snow and ice.
+As a result of climate change, mountain snow and glaciers are melting earlier, in the spring instead of summer, resulting in water scarcity during the hotter summer months when the precious water is most needed.

 “This is just a time bomb,” said hydrologist Wouter Buytaert at a meeting of geoscientists in Vienna.